 But do you promote yourself as a light painter anyway?

 Okay, I had a few people telling me to clean up my Instagram and be specialised on that – and that’s what I did.
 The light painted portraits which we both did together became ‘my thing’, people associate that with me even though I wasn’t the first one to do that.
-At first, I had other photography posted too for example regular portrait and people photography.
+At first, I had other photography posted too, for example, regular portrait and people photography.
 But I really sucked at it.
 So I said: “I need to practice.”
 But even my close friends said I was really bad.
 I even tried nudes, and I love nudes but I just couldn’t make it work.
 It also just wasn’t what I really wanted to do, so obviously, you can see that in a work.
-But it helped my with the other thing.
+But it helped me with the other thing.
 I was learning the techniques, like how to focus correctly and how to pay attention to details.
-Like you and your team probably do it too, I’m taking more care of how the hair looks like etc.
+Like you and your team probably do it too, I’m taking more care of how the hair looks like, etc.

 Okay, but you said you’re doing YouTube videos as well, for example, tutorials.
 On which purpose do you make them?

 Once, I was asked through Instagram by a guy from India: “how do you do this?”
 So I was writing it down for him.
 And then he was like: “What do you mean?” – and I was like: “I just wrote what I mean…” So I had to explain it again.
-It was about a tube light painting, so I took a photo of the tube and a flash light on my couch and I noted underneath: “You put the flash light into the tube, turn it on and then you move it.” – “What do you mean?” – So I was wondering how much more explanations I could give!
+It was about a tube light painting, so I took a photo of the tube and a flashlight on my couch and I noted underneath: “You put the flashlight into the tube, turn it on, and then you move it.” – “What do you mean?” – So I was wondering how many more explanations I could give!
 So then I took a short video with my phone and he finally understood that part.
-But then he had further questions like how I choose the tubes etc. So I made this video for YouTube on the different tubes that I have and which kind of flash lights there are plus under which conditions I’m choosing one or the other tool.
+But then he had further questions like how I choose the tubes etc. So I made this video for YouTube on the different tubes that I have and which kinds of flashlights there are plus under which conditions I’m choosing one or the other tool.
 And boom!
 It had 40.000 hits.
-After that video, I made another one on flash lights and then another one on the fibre optics.
+After that video, I made another one on flashlights and then another one on the fibre optics.
 That one got linked all over the place because I pretty much explain everything I do there and then it’s up to the people what to use the technique for.
 It’s almost my most popular YouTube video, it has about 42.000 views and it’s still going.
 Most of the time I actually also take behind the scenes footage just for me so then I decided to share that too and some people seem to be very interested in it.
 For the tutorials, it’s great to use the link as a reply to any requests about how I do things instead of typing it each time.
 I mean it’s not about how many clicks I get.
 If someone asks I can show the video and then I’m happy to have helped even just one person.

 Yeah, helping one is already like saving the world.